Skip to Content

 But we discovered a pastry counter where everything looked amazing.
 There were rainbow swirled merengue kisses, cakes that looked like potted flowers and more.
 It was hard to choose but in the end we settled on a classic chocolate éclair and a salted caramel éclair.
 Neither disappointed.

-a display case at fortnum & mason shows perfect marzpan fruits, turkish delights and other fancy candies.
+A display case at fortnum & mason shows perfect marzpan fruits, turkish delights and other fancy candies.

 Fortnum is awash in candy and chocolate when you visit at Easter time.
 But in any season you’ll find gorgeous marzipan fruits, fancy boxed biscuits to go with your Fortnum tea, and a pastry counter.
 Teen Traveler happily recalls a raspberry cream puff from her first visit but they didn’t have them the second time around, so we stuck with our favorite: Eclairs.

-the eclairs at fortnum & mason are pretty as well as delicious, covered in gold-colored chocolate or chocolate leaf painted with stars.
+The eclairs at fortnum & mason are pretty as well as delicious, covered in gold-colored chocolate or chocolate leaf painted with stars.

 She chose a chocolate-hazelnut eclair that was wrapped in gold-colored chocolate sand studded with nuts.
 I went with a butter caramel one topped with a thin panel of chocolate painted with stars.
 We ate them on the sidewalk outside the store, which seemed too pedestrian for the way they looked, but nonetheless they were excellent.